devtank-ltd/osm_firmware_v2/docs/config_gui_manual.md

     to select the checkbox on the row of the measurement, this will bring up the button “Set interval to 0” and will apply to all the measurements you check.

+-   If you want to see the last value of a measurement, similarly to the last point, you select all the checkboxes of the measurements that you want to see, then press "Get Value".

 LoRaWan Configuration
 ---------------------